AffanKhan2007/Shelpify/README.md

 streamlit run app.py

 📘 How to Use
-Welcome Page
+  - Welcome Page

-Shows the purpose of Shelpify and links to all modules.
+  - Shows the purpose of Shelpify and links to all modules.

-Add Product
+  - Add Product

-Enter product details → Validate → Save to database.
+  - Enter product details → Validate → Save to database.

-Inventory
+  - Inventory

-Displays all items in a searchable, sortable table with totals.
+  - Displays all items in a searchable, sortable table with totals.

-Discount Tab
+  - Discount Tab

-Test or apply discounts category-wise or item-wise.
+  - Test or apply discounts category-wise or item-wise.

-Updates
+  - Updates

-Shows the latest actions performed by the user.
+  - Shows the latest actions performed by the user.

 🛠️ Tech Stack

-Python 3.10+
+  1. Python 3.10+

-Streamlit
+  2. Streamlit

-Pandas
+  3. Pandas

-NumPy
+  4. NumPy

-Matplotlib (for diagrams if enabled)
+  5. Matplotlib (for diagrams if enabled)

+  6. Altair

 🌱 Future Enhancements

-Barcode scanning integration
+  - Barcode scanning integration

-GST & tax engine
+  - GST & tax engine

-Customer and purchase history tracking
+  - Customer and purchase history tracking

-Role-based login
+  - Role-based login

-Cloud sync and multi-store support
+  - Cloud sync and multi-store support